Diggers

-The Diggers were driven from one colony after another by the authorities.

 Theory

-In 1649, Gerrard Winstanley and 14 others published a pamphlet, in which they called themselves the "True Levellers" to distinguish their ideas from those of the Levellers.
+In 1649, Gerrard Winstanley and 14 others published The True Levellers Standard Advanced, a pamphlet and manifesto in which they called themselves "True Levellers" to distinguish their ideas from those of the Levellers.
 Once they put their idea into practice and started to cultivate common land, both opponents and supporters began to call them "Diggers".
 The Diggers' beliefs were informed by Winstanley's writings which envisioned an ecological interrelationship between humans and nature, acknowledging the inherent connections between people and their surroundings; Winstanley declared that "true freedom lies where a man receives his nourishment and preservation, and that is in the use of the earth".
+With this the Diggers sought to establish a communistic utopia.

 The True Levellers advocated for an early form of public health insurance and communal ownership in opposition to individual ownership.
 They rejected the perceived immorality and sexual liberalism of another sect known as the Ranters, with Gerrard Winstanley denoting them as "a general lack of moral values or restraint in worldly pleasures".

 Practice

 St George's Hill, Weybridge, Surrey

 The Council of State received a letter in April 1649 reporting that several individuals had begun to plant vegetables in common land on St George's Hill, Weybridge near Cobham, Surrey at a time when harvests were bad and food prices high.
-Sanders reported that they had invited "all to come in and help them, and promise them meat, drink, and clothes."
+Sanders reported that they had invited "all to come in and help them, and promise them meat, drink, and clothes".
 They intended to pull down all enclosures and cause the local populace to come and work with them.
 They claimed that their number would be several thousand within ten days.
-"It is feared they have some design in hand."
-In the same month, the Diggers issued their most famous pamphlet and manifesto, called "The True Levellers Standard Advanced".
+It was at this time that The True Levellers Standard Advanced was published.

 Where exactly in St. George's Hill the Diggers were is a matter of dispute.
-Sanders alleges that they worked "on that side of the hill next to Campe Close."
-George Greenwood, however, speculated that the Diggers were "somewhere near Silvermere Farm on the Byfleet Road rather than on the unprofitable slopes of St. George's Hill itself."
+Sanders alleges that they worked "on that side of the hill next to Campe Close".
+George Greenwood, however, speculated that the Diggers were "somewhere near Silvermere Farm on the Byfleet Road rather than on the unprofitable slopes of St. George's Hill itself".

 Winstanley remained and continued to write about the treatment they received.
-The harassment from the Lord of the Manor, Francis Drake (not the famous Francis Drake, who had died more than 50 years before), was both deliberate and systematic: he organised gangs in an attack on the Diggers, including numerous beatings and an arson attack on one of the communal houses.
+The harassment from the lord of the manor, Francis Drake, was both deliberate and systematic: he organised gangs in an attack on the Diggers, including numerous beatings and an arson attack on one of the communal houses.
 Following a court case, in which the Diggers were forbidden to speak in their own defence, they were found guilty of being sexually liberal Ranters (though in fact Winstanley had reprimanded Ranter Laurence Clarkson for his sexual practices).
 If they had not left the land after losing the court case then the army could have been used to enforce the law and evict them; so they abandoned Saint George's Hill in August 1649, much to the relief of the local freeholders.